-Nonetheless, the economy kept turning – albeit, in fits and starts.
-In this report, we’ll discuss the performance of Australia’s exports and imports thus far in 2020.
+In this report, we will take a look at the performance of Australia’s exports and imports so far in 2022.

 As we mentioned earlier, COVID’s impacts on Australia trade vary greatly by sector.
 For instance, the agricultural sector has weathered the storm well (foreign exports excepted).
 Food commodities are essential to everyday life, even during a crisis.
 At worst, prices have softened, but domestic demand, generally speaking, has remained stable.

 However, Australia’s resource industries have fared the best by fare.
 China was the first nation to experience the effects of COVID-19.
 As a result, they were the first to emerge from its initial wave.
 To kick start their economy, Beijing is implementing aggressive stimulus measures.

 Because of this, demand for raw materials has surged back to life after plunging early in 2020.
 Back in February, iron ore exports plunged to 66.01 billion AUD.
 However, by June, those exports skyrocketed 50% to 99 billion AUD.

 Then, we have the travel sector.
 Throughout the world, the spread of a lethal virus has made international travel a non-starter for most people.
 In Australia, the government has compounded this issue by imposing draconian measures.

 The federal government hasn’t just banned discretionary travel into the country – they’ve barred outbound travel as well.
 The coup de grace – many state authorities have imposed internal travel restrictions.
 The result?
 Many tourism operators have reported revenue drops of 80-90% YoY.
 Were it not for government bailout programmes, most would have gone out of business by now.